Wuhan University · Software Engineering · 2027

 Papers, systems, and competitions together

-An ECCV 2026 submission, PEARL system progress toward EMNLP, a TPAMI survey draft, and national-level systems work define the current output.
+An ECCV 2026 submission, PEARL system progress toward AAAI, a TPAMI survey draft, MCM 2026 Finalist, and national-level systems work define the current output.

 Collaboration Fit